Military of the Islamic State

-The military of the Islamic State is the fighting force of the Islamic State (IS).
+The military forces of the Islamic State is the fighting force of the Islamic State (IS).
 The total force size at its peak was estimated from tens of thousands to over 200,000.
 IS's armed forces grew quickly during its territorial expansion in 2014.
-The IS military, including groups incorporated into it in 2014, openly operates and controls territory in multiple cities in Libya and Nigeria.
+The IS military, including groups incorporated into it in 2014, openly operated and controlled territory in multiple cities in Libya and Nigeria.
 In October 2016, it conquered the city of Qandala in Puntland, Somalia.
-It conquered much of eastern Syria and western Iraq in 2014, territory it lost finally only in 2019.
-It also has had border clashes with and made incursions into Lebanon, Iran, and Jordan.
-IS-linked groups operate in Algeria, Pakistan, the Philippines, and in West Africa (Cameroon, Niger, and Chad).
+It conquered much of eastern Syria and western Iraq in 2014, territory it finally lost in 2019.
+It also had border clashes with and made incursions into Lebanon, Iran, and Jordan.
+IS-linked groups operate in Algeria, Pakistan, the Philippines, Cameroon, Niger, and Chad.
 In January 2015, IS was also confirmed to have a military presence in Afghanistan and in Yemen.

 The Islamic State's military is based on light infantry mobile units using vehicles such as gun-equipped pick-up trucks (technicals), motorbikes and buses for fast advances.
 They have also used artillery, tanks and armored vehicles, much of which they captured from the Iraqi and Syrian Armies.
 IS has a long history of using truck and car bombs, suicide bombers, and improvised explosive devices.
 They have also deployed chemical weapons in Iraq and Syria.